The Dark Side: 12 Critical Disadvantages of Gig Economy (2025)

 9. Zero Paid Leave: The Illness-Poverty Trap

-No work means no income—a brutal reality for gig workers.
-The average American experiences 3-4 sick days annually, but for gig workers, each day lost means:
+No work means no earnings—a brutal actuality for gig staff.
+The frequent American experiences 3-4 sick days yearly, nonetheless for gig staff, each day misplaced means:

 • Lost earnings ($150-$300+ per day)